popatre/react-composition/README.md

 The `Blog` page should display the same as previously i.e Progress -> Posts -> progress (in the Footer)

-It should not re-render when the page scrolls and you should need to only use the BlogLayout component once i.e.
+It should not re-render when the page scrolls and you should need to only use the BlogLayout component once